Expectable Motion Unit: Avoiding Hazards From Human Involuntary Motions in Human-Robot Interaction: DISCUSSION

 \section{DISCUSSION}

-In this paper, we demonstrated the overall approach in an exemplary scenario.
-All experiments were conducted with a Franka Emika Panda robot arm mounted stationary to a table and under the previously introduced prerequisites in Sec. \ref{sec:prereq}.
-Thus, the results and can not be generalized.
-Other robot types with e.g. varying size or topology, different scenarios, and different human factors require additional exploratory investigation.
-To complete the database, multiple experiments are required to define human, robot, and environmental variables influencing IMO and calibration of the safety curves.
-Here, the importance of the parameter choice lays within the contextual application desired for the EMU, as a full model on human expectation is unfeasible and due changing human state not desirable \cite{Knepper_2017}.
-Once a set of risk matrices for IMO is established, thresholds for IMO are required, which may either be selected globally, e.g., according probability of the human intruding the robot's workspace or vice versa \cite{Kim_2020}, or dynamically depending on the human condition.
-For example, one may select a rather low threshold $q_r$ when the user is sleepy, and a higher threshold when the human observes the robot task closely.
-Therefore, to deploy the EMU approach in real application scenarios, we need to \begin{enumerate} \item identify and monitor the human condition using a human profiler (eye-tracking can be used to determine the human's level of awareness, for example), \item select the risk matrix based on a scenario and human condition, \item define the desired IMO probability threshold and the respective expectation curve. \end{enumerate}
+Once a set of risk matrices for IMO is established, IMO thresholds need to be set to obtain expectation curves.
+The thresholds may either be selected globally, e.g., according to the probability of the human intruding the robot's workspace or vice versa \cite{Kim_2020}, or dynamically depending on the human condition.
+For example, one may select a rather low threshold $q_r$ when the user is sleepy and a higher threshold when the human observes the robot task closely.
+To deploy the EMU approach in real application scenarios, we need to \begin{enumerate} \item identify and monitor the human condition using a human profiler (eye-tracking can be used to determine the human's level of awareness, for example), \item select the risk matrix based on a scenario and human condition, and \item define the desired IMO probability threshold and the respective expectation curve. \end{enumerate}

-To fulfill human expectation context-dependent and individualised may also require learning algorithms which can be deployed on top of the general models.
-Once the robot is capable of safe and expected motion also the human comfort, trust, and acceptance towards a robot may be improved.
-Finally, a combination of the EMU approach and algorithms for physical human safety enables embedded artificial intelligence that is considered safe and trustworthy.
+In this letter, we used social signal coding to evaluate human IMO.
+Future work should also include objective criteria such as EEG measurement on the frontal belly of the epicranius muscle or skin conductance measurements.
+As mentioned in Sec.
+IV, heart rate and heart rate variability did not correlate with IMO in our experiments, unfortunately.